blockchain-insights/blockchain-insights-subnet/README.md

 #### Transition to Commune AI

 In August 2024, Chain Insights made a strategic decision to transition to Commune AI, an independent platform that allows the team to pursue their vision without external constraints.
-This move enables the team to continue refining the Chain Insights Subnet and deliver on its promise of providing advanced, cutting-edge analytics for cryptocurrency fund flows and balance changes.
+This move enables the team to continue refining the Chain Insights Subnet and deliver on its promise of providing advanced, cutting-edge analytics for cryptocurrency money flows and balance changes.

 #### Current Vision